adityachaudhari24/Machine_Learning_Specialisation_course_notes/README.md

 <details>
 <summary>🎯Q. what is cost function ?</summary>

-- The `cost function` (or `loss function`) is used to define the best parameters for the model, in our liniear regression case the best values for w and b.
+- The `cost function` (or `loss function`) is used to define the best parameters for the model, in our linear regression case the best values for w and b.
 - The goal of linear regression is to find the parameters `w` or `w` and `b` that results in smallest possible value for the cost J.
 - ![alt text](image-4.png)
 - ![alt text](image-5.png)